protontypes/open-sustainable-technology/README.md

 - [edgeTransport](https://github.com/pik-piam/edgeTransport) - Prepare EDGE Transport Data for the REMIND model.
 - [META 2021](https://github.com/openmodels/META-2021) - Advanced integrated assessment model (SC-IAM), designed as a model-based meta-analysis of the effects of tipping points on the social cost of carbon.
 - [WorldDynamics.jl](https://github.com/worlddynamics/WorldDynamics.jl) - Aims to provide a modern framework to investigate integrated assessment models of sustainable development, based on current software engineering and scientific machine learning techniques.
+- [ipcc_sr15_scenario_analysis](https://github.com/iiasa/ipcc_sr15_scenario_analysis) - Scenario analysis notebooks for the IPCC Special Report on Global Warming of 1.5°C.
+- [Climate categories](https://github.com/pik-primap/climate_categories) - Commonly used codes, categories, terminologies, and nomenclatures used in climate policy analysis in a nice Python package.

 ## Natural Resources